Ngcebz30/Practice-/README.md

-# Practice Repository - Full-Stack Engineering
+# Practice Repository
+As a Full-Stack Engineer